 Nestled in the wooded foothills on the south side of Mt.
 Adams lies a tranquil town of only 600 residents.
 Known for its incredible natural position in Southern Washington and an action-packed calendar of annual community events, Trout Lake manages to be a friendly haven for both rest and recreation.
-Whether you're planning to hike, to climb, to unwind, or to raft on whitewater rapids, you'll never be far from the wonders of nature at our peaceful Trout Lake vacation homes.
+Whether you're planning to hike, climb, unwind, or to raft on whitewater rapids, you'll never be far from the wonders of nature at our peaceful Trout Lake vacation cabin rentals.

 With the volcanic slopes of Mt.
 Adams to the north, the majestic Columbia River Gorge to the south, and the 1.4-million-acre expanse of Gifford Pinchot National Forest to the west, the town of Trout Lake is fully immersed in Washington's great outdoors.
 From the center of town on the banks of the White Salmon River, you'll be just 16 miles south of Mt.
 Adams Recreation Area, 25 miles north of Hood River, and 87 miles northeast of eclectic downtown Portland.

 No matter if you're an avid cyclist or a lover of local crafts, the best place to begin your visit to Trout Lake is on the pages of the community calendar.
 With events that include the weekly Saturday Market each summer, the Trout Lake Festival of the Arts each July, and the charming Trout Lake Oktoberfest for Scholars each fall, the town is alive with community spirit.